 Was it the unique light and landscape of Cadaqués which inspired the magical visions of Salvador Dalí, or was it Dalí's visions which awoke an interest in the rest of us for Cadaqués?
-Whichever the order, it's true that Dalí loved this place and that his love brought a luminous crowd into the place he used to summer in as a child.
-The concrete boxes of other Costa Brava resorts have never dared rear their heads here, and some of the best places to stay in Cadaqués are the same places where Dalí's notable visitors stayed.
+Whichever the order, it is true that Dalí loved this place and that his love brought a luminous crowd into where he summered as a child.
+The concrete boxes of other Costa Brava resorts have never dared rear their heads here and some of the best places to stay in Cadaqués are the same places where Dalí's notable visitors stayed.

-Even those of us with barely an iota of artistic drive may feel the muse within awoken by the beautiful way the wind here whips up the sea, which shimmers in the special light, against the rocky land and whitewashed labyrinth of narrow streets rolling down to the harbour.
-There's a magic, and unique colour, to this landscape which even throngs of summer holidaymakers can't quiet.
+Even those of us with barely an iota of artistic drive may feel the muse within awoken by the way the wind whips up the sea.
+The shimmer of the special light against the rocky land and whitewashed labyrinth of narrow streets rolling down to the harbour.
+There is a magic and unique colour to this landscape, which even throngs of summer holidaymakers can't quiet.

-Cadaqués has some pretty beaches, with more pebbles than sand, but the bright blue of the water makes up for it for most people.
-However the main pleasure of Cadaqués is wandering the shore, up into the hills, or in amongst the alleyways of the town and watching the light change everything around you.
+Cadaqués has some pretty beaches, with more pebbles than sand, but the bright blue of the water makes up for that.
+The main pleasure of Cadaqués is wandering the shore, up into the hills, or in amongst the alleyways of the town and watching the light change everything around you.

 Cadaqués' sense of being apart from the rest of the Costa Brava is geographical, it's separated from the interior by the dramatic cape of Creus, the most easterly point on the Spanish mainland, and a photogenic cliff line if ever there was one.
 The wind here, called the Tramuntana, actually shaped the look of this coastline with its persistence - and it's said around the village that it can drive people insane.